 foobarin your codebase.
 For more information, see the documentation about configuring import discovery in config files.
 The

-If you would like to silence all missing import errors in your codebase,
+To silence all missing import errors for all libraries in your codebase, invoke mypy with the

-using this flag only as a last resort: it’s equivalent to adding a
+We recommend using this approach only as a last resort: it’s equivalent to adding a

 # type: ignoreto all unresolved imports in your codebase.